Looking for some fun craft ideas for kids? We love these fun ideas for homemade bookmarks that kids can make and use, or even give as gifts!

 These paperclip bookmarks from Altered to Perfection are such a neat idea, and perfect for younger kids to try.
 Just get some lovely strings of different coloured ribbons and some large paper clips, and let the kids get threading.
 Perfect for their fine motor skills and there is no glue or mess either!

-You Might Also Enjoy 10 No-glue Crafts for Preschoolers
+You May Also Enjoy 10 No-glue Crafts for Preschoolers